stefanoborini/book-modelviewcontroller/source/02_mvc_variations/45_Qt_MVC.rst

 It also has the gateway routines model->editor and editor->model for the data
 transit: setEditorData and setModelData.
 They are called at the beginning of the edit and at the end.
+It also provides the rendering logic for the element: method paint()